How can Osteopathy nourish your soul?

 People also turn to osteopathy for sciatica pain relief.
 This problem can come from living a sedentary lifestyle to sudden injuries that can evolve to complications such as a herniated disc.
 Osteopathy is an effective treatment that relieves people from these pains.

-Osteopathy can assist in relieving symptoms related to:
+Osteopathy may assist in relieving symptoms related to:

 On your first visit to an osteopathic clinic, the practitioner will ask you about your medical history as well as the health concerns for which you are seeking treatment.
 You will be given a thorough examination which may include neurological tests and diagnostic scans.
 Your osteopath might also ask you to perform various stretches and diagnostic motions to evaluate your mobility and identify possible problems with your posture and alignment.